Pre-Prep Curriculum (Years One and Two)

 - World Book Day

 Assemblies are an important aspect of the Pre-Prep curriculum.
 They are formal occasions, which foster the development of a collective spirit.
-They provide an excellent public setting in which to celebrate successes and commend core values and dispositions, such as kindness, persistence, responsible risk-taking and so on, and to reward them with a weekly ‘Star of Pre-Prep’ certificate.
+They provide an excellent public setting in which to celebrate successes and commend core values and dispositions, such as kindness, persistence, responsible risk-taking and so on, and to reward them with a weekly ‘Outstanding Bee’ certificate.
 To conclude the term, the children host an assembly for parents, where they showcase what they have learnt.
 This provides an opportunity for the children to practise speaking with clarity and performing confidently in front of an audience.